 This savings scheme applies to employees from all sectors of the economy.
 Moreover, companies that employ more than 20 individuals are compelled by law to create EPF accounts for their employees.

-The mandate to contribute a portion of one’s income instils a positive financial practice with far-stretched implications into the future.
+The mandate to contribute a portion of one’s income instils a positive financial practice with far-stretched implications for the future.
 Furthermore, this mandate forms an essential difference between EPF and PPF.

 However, an EPF account is not merely a savings account.
-It also allows for accrual of substantial interest on the balance amount.
+It also allows for the accrual of substantial interest on the balance amount.
 This interest is considerably higher than a general savings account interest rate.
-In the Financial Year 2019 – 20, the Employees’ Provident Fund Organisation (EPFO) set the interest rate on EPF at 8.5%.
-In the previous fiscal year, it was 8.65%.
+In the Financial Year 2022 – 23, the Employees’ Provident Fund Organisation (EPFO) set the interest rate on EPF at 8.15%.

-There is a single criterion for Employees’ Provident Fund – the employee must be working in a company that employs more than 20 individuals.
-However, companies with less than 20 employees can also opt to offer the benefits of EPF account to their employees.
+There is a single criterion for the Employees’ Provident Fund – the employee must be working in a company that employs more than 20 individuals.
+However, companies with less than 20 employees can also opt to offer the benefits of EPF accounts to their employees.

 In the case of EPF, both the employer and the employee must contribute to such an individual’s EPF account.
 It is a critical point in PF vs PPF.

 However, under recent circumstances, the Finance Minister has reduced the compulsory rate of contribution for employees and employers in the private sector from 12% to 10%.
-This reduction is applicable for June, July, and August 2020.
-This rate reduction also applies to employees of PSUs; however, PSU employers need to continue contributing at 12% EPF rate.
+This reduction is applicable for 2022.
+This rate reduction also applies to employees of PSUs; however, PSU employers need to continue contributing at a 12% EPF rate.